-Graphic Design: Communication Design Track
+Graphic Design: Communication Design Elective

-The Communication Design track focuses on the process of creating meaningful visual messages for a variety of audience outcomes.
+Communication Design focuses on the process of creating meaningful visual messages for a variety of audience outcomes.
 With a focus on projects that target marketing touchpoints, students reach within a range of visual solutions.
-Students focus on the developing an effective sequence of working with design elements to apply their individual and collaborative points of view.
-From concept to completion, student designers experience a degree of assignments from branding through package design and environmental through editorial design.
+Students focus on developing an effective sequence of working with design elements to apply their individual and collaborative points of view.
+From concept to completion, student designers experience a range of assignments from branding through package design and environmental through editorial design.

+lits

+3

+3

+3

+3

+3

+3

+lits

+3

+3

+3

+3

+3

-Credits SEMESTER III Cre
+Credits SEMESTER III

-3 Communication Design
+Communication Design II 3

-Typography I
+Typography I 3

-3 Visual Communicat ion I
+Visual Communication I 3

-3 Illustration I
+Illustration I 3

-3 Art History III
+Art History III 3

-3 Writing about Mode ern
+Writing about Modern

-tion 3 Literature
+Literature 3

-3 3 3 3 3 Communication De Typography I 3 Visual Communicat 3 Illustration I 3 Art History III 3 Writing about Mode